Concord Naval Weapons Station: Current operations

 In 2008, control of the site was changed.
 The Inland Area became a Detachment of the Naval Weapons Station Seal Beach, pending ultimate closure.
 The Tidal Area was transferred to the U.S. Army Surface Deployment and Distribution Command (SDDC) and is now known as Military Ocean Terminal Concord (MOTCO).
 MOTCO is Military Surface Deployment and Distribution Command's West Coast strategic ammunition port.
 MOTCO is the DOD's primary ammunition seaport supporting the Pacific area of operation.
 The 834th Transportation Battalion is the port manager at MOTCO and operates the three piers and an Army-owned rail system that connects with major public railway lines.

 This facility was also used by the Diablo Squadron and Training Ship Concord of the United States Naval Sea Cadet Corps.

+In January 2023, the long-standing plan to use the space as an expansion of housing of Concord and neighboring cities fell short.
+The city of Concord parted ways with the project developer, Albert Seeno III, with fears of what exactly "affordable housing" entailed and how the land was going to be managed.
+However, in March 2023, Concord City Council is in talks to hire a third project developer in the past two years to take over the project.
+A more definitive and precautious plan is in the works, and Concord City Council is expected to approve recommended questions regarding the project by late April 2023.

 Self-driving cars

 In October 2014, the Intelligent Transportation Society of America announced that the Concord NWS GoMentum Station proving grounds would be used to test self-driving cars.
-According to Contra Costa Transportation Authority (CCTA), "The public will not have access to the test site, and the self-driving cars will be restricted to the test bed site.
+According to the Contra Costa Transportation Authority (CCTA), "The public will not have access to the test site, and the self-driving cars will be restricted to the test bed site.
 With 2,100 acres of testing area and 19.6 miles of paved roadway, the CNWS is currently the largest secure test bed site in the United States".
 Mercedes-Benz is reported to have licenses to test new driving technology, including smart infrastructure such as traffic signals that communicate with cars.